brnakin/MLZoomcamp/README.md

 In addition to the homework assignments, there are two projects that I need to complete in order to get a certificate of completion:

 - Midterm project: I will create a car-price prediction project using linear regression and feature engineering techniques.
 - Capstone project: I will create a churn prediction project using logistic regression and evaluation metrics.
-I will also deploy your model using Flask and Docker.
+I will also deploy my models using Flask and Docker.

 I will continue to upload related assignments and projects here as I finish them.